httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

     request.
     * If DEST is not an empty string and If DEST and REQUEST_DEST are not the same value, return FALSE
-1. Let PATH be the value of "match-path" for the given dictionary.
+1. Let PATH be the value of "match" for the given dictionary.
-1. Let SEARCH be the value of "match-search" for the given dictionary.
+1. Let SEARCH be the value of "match-query" for the given dictionary.
 1. Let BASEURL be the request URL of the given dictionary.
 1. Let PATTERN be a URLPattern constructed by setting pathname=PATH, search=SEARCH, baseURL=BASEURL (https://urlpattern.spec.whatwg.org/).